Part I: Exam Strategies

-TG: But how does it work?
+TG: How does it work?
 Do you list what you’re smelling somehow?
 Are there images that go up there?
 Again, if I had to be you how would it work?
 If my eyes go up there what happens?
 What do I see?

-EP: When your eyes go up there it’s like you have an instant memory; there’s an instant recall of what this smell is.
+EP: When my eyes go up there, it’s like I have an instant memory; there’s an instant recall of what I’m smelling.

 TG: When you say instant memory what’s that like?
 A picture?
 A movie?
 How does it work?

-EP: I think it’s either me drinking a wine like the one I’m tasting or eating a fruit or something that I’m recognizing.
+EP: I think it’s either me drinking a wine like the one I’m tasting, or eating a fruit or something else that I’m recognizing.

 TG: Got it.
-So it’s like you look here and the aroma triggers the file in your internal memory which you then file by looking up and to the left—and again it happens incredibly fast.
+So you look here and the aroma triggers the file in your internal memory, which you then file by looking up and to the left.
+Again, all this happens incredibly fast.
 That’s a really interesting system.
 One more thing; do you see the grid anywhere?

 EP: No, never.

-TG: So how do you know to do wines in order the same way every time?
+TG: How do you know how to do wines in order the same way every time?

 EP: I probably don’t (laughs).

 EP: What you’re talking about as the grid I don’t see it because to me that’s distracting.
-It’s not about hitting the bullet but it’s more of why do you say the wine has moderate-plus intensity of aromatics vs. moderate-minus.
+It’s not about hitting the bullet, it’s more of why do you say the wine has moderate-plus intensity of aromatics vs. moderate-minus.
 Why do you say that?
-I’m not thinking about the grid while I’m saying something like that but more about whether the wine is from an aromatic grape variety or not.
+I’m not thinking about the grid while I’m saying something like that, but more about whether or not the wine is from an aromatic grape variety.
 It’s like you’re already shuffling around possibilities in your brain at that time.

 EP: I look straight out.